mythology-and-legends-in-warfare

 Runestones and Memorials

-Over a dozen runestones from Sweden, Denmark, and Norway bear Valknut carvings.
-The Stora Hammar stone (Gotland) remains the clearest example: next to a scene of a man being hanged from a tree, a Valknut appears near a raven—Odin’s familiar.
-The stone likely commemorates a warrior who died by sacrifice or in battle, with the Valknut marking his transition to Odin’s realm.
+More than a dozen runestones from Sweden, Denmark, and Norway bear Valknut carvings.
+The Stora Hammar stone remains the clearest example: next to a scene of a man being hanged from a tree, a Valknut sits near a raven, Odin’s familiar.
+The stone likely commemorates a warrior who died by sacrifice or in battle, with the Valknut marking his transition to Odin’s hall.
 Similarly, the Lärbro stone (also Gotland) shows a rider approaching a hanging man, with a Valknut carved between them.
-These stones functioned as public memorials, reinforcing the ideal that death in combat (or sacrificial death) led to divine reward.
+These stones functioned as public memorials, reinforcing the ideal that death in combat—or sacrificial death—led to divine reward.

 Grave Goods and Weaponry